 7. People who cannot access, fully benefit from, or tolerate the vaccines matter.

 Immunocompromised people matter.
-People who are harmed by breakthrough infections, autoimmunity, and vaccine injury matter.
+People who are harmed by breakthrough infections, autoimmunity, and vaccine allergy matter.
 The seemingly-immunocompetent matter.
 You matter.

 References: